learn-co-students/dumbo-web-102918/32-es6-beyond/README.md

 ## More key questions
 - How can I find out more about which browsers implement newer JS features?
-- How can I find out more about which version JS features were introduced in
+- How can I find out more about which version JS features were introduced in?